If you want to leave a property to someone in your will in the UK, then the situation is fairly straightforward.

 You also need to appreciate that the value of your property’s share, whether you hold it as tenants in common or joint tenants, will be part of your estate’s valuation when it comes to calculating inheritance tax – unless there’s an exemption applicable to your situation.

-If you own a foreign property, then the issue will be resolved by the country’s own laws where the property is located, though some EU member states may recognise a will written under English law – though Brexit will probably change this situation.
+If you own a foreign property, then the issue will be resolved by the country’s own laws where the property is located, though some EU member states may recognise a will written under English law.

 If this issue affects you, then you really should check the validity of any will that is written in the UK to dispose of any high-value asset outside of the European Union.